DiffGAN: A Test Generation Approach for Differential Testing of Deep Neural Networks for Image Analysis: Introduction

-In response to these challenges, we propose \textit{DiffGAN}, a black-box test generation approach tailored for the differential testing of DNN models with similar accuracy levels on a given test dataset.
-By leveraging Generative Adversarial Networks (GANs) and the Non-dominated Sorting Genetic Algorithm II (NSGA-II), \textit{DiffGAN} generates diverse and valid triggering inputs that effectively reveal behavioral disagreements between the models under test.
-Since \textit{DiffGAN} operates as a black-box method, it does not require access to the internal structure of the models or assume structural similarities between them, making it suitable for testing any pair of DNN models.
+In response to these challenges, we propose \textit{DiffGAN}, a black-box test generation approach tailored for the differential testing of DNN models with similar accuracy levels. \Revv{Our approach is specific to DNN models used in image classification, a domain in which such models are widely applied.} \textit{DiffGAN} leverages Generative Adversarial Networks (GANs) and the Non-dominated Sorting Genetic Algorithm II (NSGA-II) to generate diverse and valid triggering inputs that effectively reveal behavioral disagreements between the models under test.
+The use of a GAN model for this purpose stems from its proven ability to generate realistic and novel images that conform to the original input domain.
+This is achieved by exploring the latent space of possible inputs.
+To effectively guide the generation process, we rely on NSGA-II to effectively search the GAN’s latent space and generate diverse triggering images.
+The genetic search employs two fitness functions, focusing on maximizing (1) diversity to avoid the generation of redundant triggering images, and (2) divergence to maximize the behavioral disagreements between the DNN models.
+Since \textit{DiffGAN} operates as a black-box method, it does not require access to the internal structure of the models or assume structural similarities between them, making it suitable for testing any pair of DNN models. \textit{DiffGAN} is focused on image classification problems, for which Deep Learning is widely applied across many applications.

 To evaluate \textit{DiffGAN}, we constructed a benchmark consisting of eight pairs of models (16 DNN models) trained on two widely used image classification datasets.
 We compared its performance to \textit{DRfuzz}~\cite{you2023regression}, a SOTA differential testing baseline assuming the same testing budget.
 Our experimental results demonstrate that \textit{DiffGAN} significantly outperforms the baseline, generating on average four times more triggering inputs.
 Moreover, these inputs include a greater number of valid images and exhibit higher diversity, enabling a more comprehensive assessment of the models' behaviors.
 We further demonstrate an application of the triggering inputs generated by \textit{DiffGAN} through the development of a machine learning-based selection mechanism.
 This system uses a machine learning model to dynamically select between two classifiers, predicting which one will perform better based on the input characteristics.
 Our results show that training the selection model with inputs generated by \textit{DiffGAN} leads to significantly more accurate selections compared to those trained with inputs from the baseline approach.